Thousands mourn U.S.-Mexican singer Jenni Rivera

-LOS ANGELES Thousands of mourners on Wednesday packed a Los Angeles theater to pay their final respects to Mexican-American singer Jenni Rivera more than a week after her death in a plane crash.
+LOS ANGELES Thousands of mourners on Wednesday packed a Los Angeles theatre to pay their final respects to Mexican-American singer Jenni Rivera more than a week after her death in a plane crash.

-Rivera, 43, best known for her work in the Mexican folk Nortena and Banda genres, died after the small jet she was traveling in crashed in northern Mexico on December 9.
+Rivera, 43, best known for her work in the Mexican folk Nortena and Banda genres, died after the small jet she was travelling in crashed in northern Mexico on December 9.

 Rivera's family, dressed in white, led the memorial service eulogizing the singer.
 A bank of white roses was displayed in front of Rivera's bright red coffin and a brass band performed musical interludes.

-More than 6,000 people crowded into the theater about 30 miles north of her childhood home in Long Beach, California.
+More than 6,000 people crowded into the theatre about 30 miles (48 km) north of her childhood home in Long Beach, California.
 Tickets for the service at the Gibson Amphitheatre sold out within minutes, organizers said.

 The daughter of Mexican immigrants, Rivera was called the "Diva de la Banda."
 She sold about 15 million albums and earned a slew of Latin Grammy nominations during her 17-year career.